 - Pain relievers – Acetaminophen (Tylenol), ibuprofen (Advil, Motrin), or naproxen (Aleve) can be good options to reduce inflammation or pain.
 You should never give aspirin to people under 20 years old.

 - Cold and flu medicines – Cold and flu viruses are common causes for tonsillitis.
 So, cold and flu medicines can be effective when you have tonsillitis.
 But it may not be safe to take both cold or flu medicine, and a separate Tylenol since too much acetaminophen can be dangerous.

-- Cough drops – Cough drops aren’t safe for little ones who are younger than 4 years old.
-But even if your kiddo is in elementary school, it’s best to keep an eye on them if they have a lozenge in their mouth.
+- Lozenges (cough drops) – There are many varieties of lozenges available with different formulations of active ingredients to soothe your throat including antiseptics, menthol and pain relievers.
+Note that cough drops aren’t safe for little ones who are younger than 4 years old.
+But even if your child is in elementary school, it’s best to keep an eye on them if they have one in their mouth.

 - Throat spray – Some throat sprays are appropriate for kids as young as two years old.
 The catch is that most kids don’t like to use throat sprays.
 If your child is not a fan, don’t force them.
 Instead, try a different treatment option.